sepnic/gfx-wayland/README.md

-# Install wayland/weston and mesa on WSL2 Ubuntu-22.04
+# Build wayland/weston and mesa on Ubuntu-22.04

+Verified on WSL2, VMware Machine.

-## Downlanding the code
+## Downloading the code

 ``` bash
 mkdir -p $HOME/workspace